 This 🦌 lovely animal park (located at an altitude of 1500m!) is a fantastic early autumn destination for young walkers, where they can spot 🦌 deer, chamois, bouquetins (ibex), and even 🦙 llamas (!), wandering freely within the parameters of the park!
 You you can visit much of the park with a good buggy, but you’ll need a baby-carrier for the higher path.
-Also for families, you’ll find a sand-pit, a parcours ludique, and a restaurant on-site/ see website for more details regarding admission prices and other information / and see MBFF article for recommendations for a family visit & parking;
+Also for families, you’ll find a parcours ludique, and a restaurant on-site;

-The 🌻 Jardin des Cimes in Plateau d’Assy is a magical and innovative alpine garden and it stays open until the end of September, and then it heads into winter hibernation (🍁 autumn is my favourite season for a visit!) / for more information, see MBFF article here / website / good to know: there is a lovely café & restaurant (open to the public, no need to pay garden entrance) – Le Café du Jardin – serving seasonal dishes AND there are workshops for children on Wednesdays;
+The 🌻 Jardin des Cimes in Plateau d’Assy is a magical and innovative alpine garden and it stays open until the end of September or the start of October, and then it heads into winter hibernation (🍁 autumn is my favourite season for a visit!) / good to know: there is a lovely café & restaurant (open to the public, no need to pay garden entrance) – Le Café du Jardin – serving seasonal dishes AND there are workshops for children on some Saturdays;

 This fabulous historic park in Le Fayet has so many activities on offer!
-There is a fabulous playground for young children, grass for games, paths for buggy walks, short hiking trails, 🧗♀️ rock-climbing and via ferrata, 🚂 Le Petit Train du Parc Thermal, artwork, the 💦 Thermes de Mont-Blanc . . . perfect for an 🍁 autumn stroll! / see MBFF article for more details;
+There is a fabulous playground for young children, grass for games, paths for buggy walks, short hiking trails to waterfalls, 🧗♀️ rock-climbing, accrobranches and via ferrata, 🚂 Le Petit Train du Parc Thermal, artwork, the renovated (and extended) 💦 Thermes du Mont-Blanc . . . perfect for an 🍁 autumn stroll!

 🗓 opening hours: open all year round / FREE to visit!

 This is a leisure park set in the most stunning natural environment!
-It is FREE to stroll around the park, to walk up the river to the beautiful church in Notre Dame de la Gorge, to admire the outdoor photography exhibition, to stop for a play in the playground . . . and also, some of the paying activities are still available at the weekend in 🍂 early autumn and during the Toussaint holidays, like donkey walking and more (please check directly with park for details).
-There is a 🗺 parcours ludique with a map (please find details at the Office de Tourisme des Contamines-Montjoie) / see separate MBFF article here fore more details about the activities on offer at this fabulous park.
+It is FREE to stroll around the park, to walk up the river to the beautiful ⛪️ church and chapel in Notre Dame de la Gorge, to admire the outdoor photography exhibition, to stop for a play in the playground . . . and also, some of the paying activities are still available at the weekend in 🍂 early autumn and over the Toussaint holidays, like donkey walking and more (please check directly with park for details).
+There is a 🗺 parcours ludique with a map (please find details at the Office de Tourisme des Contamines-Montjoie);

 If you venture a bit further, then you have plentiful options for fabulous 🍁 autumn outings to parks and gardens . . .